itd-consortium/gtfs.org/index.md

 For further background on the origins of GTFS, see “[Pioneering Open Data Standards: The GTFS Story](http://beyondtransparency.org/chapters/part-2/pioneering-open-data-standards-the-gtfs-story/)” (Beyond Transparency).

-## GTFS Reference

-The GTFS reference defines all files, fields, and relationships of GTFS datasets.
-There are currently two official reference documents:

-   * [On GitHub](https://github.com/google/transit/blob/master/gtfs/spec/en/reference.md) - This represents the most up-to-date version of the Specification, and also shows proposed amendments as [pull requests](https://github.com/google/transit/pulls).
-   * [At developers.google.com](https://developers.google.com/transit/gtfs/reference/) - This version of the Specification is sometimes less up-to-date than that hosted at GitHub, but is translated into multiple languages.

-## GTFS Best Practices

-The GTFS reference alone does not precisely define how to describe all aspects of transit service.
-[GTFS Best Practices]( {{ "/best-practices" | prepend: site.baseurl }} ) supplement the GTFS reference to provide clear directions to feed publishers and improve consistency of data structure across feeds.

 ## How do I start?
-  1. Take a look at the GTFS examples.
+  1. Take a look at the [GTFS data examples](examples).
-  2. Create your own feeds using the [reference](#gtfs-reference) and [best practices]( {{ "/best-practices" | prepend: site.baseurl }} ) as a guide.
+  2. Create your own feeds using the [reference](reference) and [best practices](best-practices) as a guide.
+[GTFS Best Practices](best-practices) supplement the GTFS reference to provide clear directions to feed publishers and improve consistency of data structure across feeds.
-  3. Test your feed using [validation tools]( {{ "/testing" | prepend: site.baseurl }} ).
+  3. Test your feed using [validation tools](testing).
-  4. [Publish your feed]( {{ "/getting-started/#making-a-transit-feed-publicly-available" | prepend: site.baseurl }}), as described in the Help Center.
+  4. [Publish your feed](getting-started/#making-a-transit-feed-publicly-available), as described in the Help Center.

-See getting started on this site for a more complete guide.
+See [getting started](getting-started) for a more complete guide.